Eczema in Babies | Symptoms, Causes, and Treatment | Gleneagles Hospitals

 gleneagles-baby-eczema-copy

-Eczema is a skin condition that causes the skin to be irritated, itchy, scaly, and red.
+Eczema, also known as atopic dermatitis, is a common skin condition that causes the skin to be irritated, itchy, scaly, and red.
 It may affect infants, children, and adults, and may also be more prevalent in some families.
 Approximately 90% of people with eczema experience it before the age of 5.
 Eczema often appears during the first 6 months to 5 years of a child’s life

 Eczema can cause increased allergic reactions by affecting the immune system, leading to blisters and the breakdown of the skin's protective barriers against diseases.
 However, effective prevention and treatment options are available for babies and toddlers.